I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 This is a manual process and, if you have the time to do it, I highly recommend the investment.
 Add another column to your spreadsheet and add this data.

 I’ll immediately disqualify keywords with zero search volume by marking the cells red.
-I’d recommend not deleting the keywords, because if you revisit this list in the future you’ll want to know the keywords you already eliminated.
+I’d recommend not deleting the keywords because if you revisit this list in the future you’ll want to know the keywords you’ve already eliminated.
+You’ve already done the research into what the right keywords are, and found which keywords don’t work — this can save you tons of time if or when you need to complete this process again in the future.

 I’ll then disqualify keywords with disproportionately high keyword difficulty scores.
 As discussed previously, I know we don’t generally rank on Page 1 for keywords with Moz difficulty scores above 35, so I’ll eliminate all of those right off the bat.

-Now that you have a more manageable list, start scanning for keywords that have strong metrics and a high level of relevance to my brand.
-I’ll generally highlight my favorite keywords light blue.
+Now that you have a more manageable list, you can start scanning for keywords that have strong metrics and a high level of relevance to your brand.
+As I go along, I’ll generally highlight my favorite keywords light blue.

-Once you complete this process, you should be left with at least a few interesting keywords that you want to further qualify in the next step.
-We should be left with only high potential keywords that our tool(s) indicate we can a) rank somewhere meaningful and b) have sufficient search volume to justify investing in content creation.
+Once you finish, you should be left with at least a few interesting keywords that you want to further qualify in the next step.
+We should be left with only high-potential keywords that our tool(s) indicate we can a) rank somewhere meaningful and b) have sufficient search volume to justify investing in content creation.
+This process can give you confidence that you will find results with each of the words that you select, making it easier for you to put time and energy into content creation because you know that it will be worth it.

 Now that we have a shortlist, we’ll need to add a human element to the qualification process.

 We’re 90% of the way to the finish line.
-Congratulations!
-We’re now left with relevant keywords, each with substantial search volume and plenty of ranking potential.
+Congratulations on making it this far!
+At this point of the exercise, we’re now left with only relevant keywords, each with substantial search volume and plenty of ranking potential.

 But without this next step, everything we’ve done will fall flat on its face.